 Tip: If you have blinds, don’t close them all the way.
 Leave them open about two inches from the bottom to allow warm air to wash over the glass, which will help condensation from occurring.

 Usually when people want a window installation, they call us to set up a home visit to discuss options.
-But if someone prefers to shop the showroom first, one of the Callen associates can explain about the window options and installation process.
+But if someone prefers to shop the Design Center first, one of the Callen associates can explain about the window options and installation process.
 A follow-up visit to the home is always required because we need to measure and to assess whether wood needs to be replaced or any other potential issues.
 After that is determined, we can price the job.

 At Callen, there is no pressure on the homeowner.
 We present the facts and figures and let the homeowner decide how they want to proceed.
 I have heard stories of high-pressure sales tactics where the homeowner can barely get the sales person out of the house.
 We’re not about that.
 We’re there to help homeowners with the different options available to make an informed decision.
 After the visit, if the homeowner is comfortable, we can set up an installation schedule.
 If not then they can take a few days to think about it.
 We can always come back and do paperwork another time.

-When a customer goes on the schedule, we have one of our production managers go out to re-measure the windows so they will be an exact fit.
+When a client goes on the schedule, we have one of our production managers go out to re-measure the windows so they will be an exact fit.
 The product is ordered and when we know it is going to hit our doorstep, we’ll call the homeowner for an installation date.

 When choosing doors, it does take a considerable amount of time because there are so many choices with style, material, glass, hardware, paint or wood grain, interior moldings…but as with window installations, we can explain the options and what will work or not work.

 At Callen, all the exterior specialists are ready to help you with the best fit for your home, and your budget.
 So don’t be afraid of the cold weather.
 Callen can help you any time of the year.